OrieMorie/eaglercrap/README.md

 HOW TO USE: Either Go To: https://oriemorie.github.io/EaglerCrap

-OR Download The "Index.Html" From The Repository
+OR Download The "index.html" From The Repository

+Open GUI For Mods With: "Y"

+To Fix Blurry Textures Hold G Then Press ESC

+The Fire Is A Glitched Texture To Remove It From First Person For More Consis Easier Andtent PVP (And So You Can See Invisible Players) So Sorry About That

 Version Usage: EaglerCraft 1.5.2